Angelo Schiavio: International career

 Schiavio scoring against Czechoslovakia in the 1934 World Cup Final.

-Schiavio made his debut for the Italy national football team in November 1925, when he was 20 years old; he marked the occasion by scoring both goals in a 2–1 win over Yugoslavia in Padova.
+Schiavio made his debut for the Italy national football team in November 1925, when he was 20 years old; he marked the occasion by scoring both goals in a 2–1 win over Yugoslavia in Padua.
 He participated in the 1928 Olympic Games, scoring 4 goals in 4 games as Italy won a bronze medal in the tournament.

-He then went on to win the 1927–30 Central European International Cup & 1933–35 Central European International Cup.
+He then went on to win the 1927–30 Central European International Cup and 1933–35 Central European International Cup.

 Schiavio was also instrumental in Italy's first World Cup win in 1934.
 Supported by players such as Luis Monti and Giuseppe Meazza, he scored a total of 4 goals, finishing the tournament as the second-highest scorer.
 FIFA originally credited Schiavio as one of three joint top scorers in the tournament (along with Czechoslovakia's Oldřich Nejedlý and Germany's Edmund Conen).
 However, FIFA revised this in November 2006, giving Nejedlý a fifth goal and the outright leading scorer title.
 Schiavio opened his account in the tournament with a hat-trick in the opening game against the USA on 27 May, which included Italy's first ever World Cup goal; the match eventually ended in a 7–1 win to the Italians.
 Despite his prolific display in Italy's opener, he was not able to score in any of the next two games Italy played in order to reach the final.

 In the final, Czechoslovakia took the lead, but a late goal by Raimundo Orsi levelled the game.
 In the 5th minute of extra-time, despite carrying an injury, Schiavio converted a cross by Enrique Guaita – this goal ultimately proved decisive as the final score was 2–1; following the goal, he briefly fainted due to fatigue.
 This was Schiavio's final goal and game for Italy, as injury struggles kept him out of the team.

 In total, Schiavio gained 21 caps for the national team, scoring 15 goals.

 Style of play

-Regarded as one of Italy's greatest strikers, and one of Bologna's greatest players ever, Schiavio was 178 cm tall and weighed 69 kg; he made his name as a quick and powerful centre-forward, with good technique and dribbling skills.
+Schiavio was 178 cm tall and weighed 69 kg; he made his name as a quick and powerful centre-forward, with good technique and dribbling skills.
 He was also known for his pace, reactions, and offensive movement, which enabled him to lose his markers and make runs to beat the defensive line and get on the end of passes.
 A prolific goalscorer, he was an accurate and powerful finisher with both feet and he often used physical force to score goals.
 Moreover, he was a generous and versatile team-player, and was known for his willingness to play in several other offensive positions, including as a left winger, or even as an inside forward on occasion, which was known as the mezzala role at the time in Italian football jargon.
 Despite his ability, however, he also struggled with injuries throughout his career.